 Arguments for pricing above zero or short-run marginal cost fail to consider that, while this pricing strategy may allow for the recovery of more of the costs related to government data, there are broader benefits from making government data freely available, through greater use of the data.

-Case studies found that moving from a full cost recovery pricing regime to setting prices at zero or marginal cost would be welfare improving, significantly increasing re-use and encouraging use by different types of users (including small and medium enterprises).
+Case studies found that moving from a full-cost recovery pricing regime to setting prices at zero or marginal cost would be welfare improving, significantly increasing re-use and encouraging use by different types of users (including small and medium enterprises).
 It is argued that the real value of open government data is when there is existing interest and capacity in re-using data, and hence re-use in terms of processing, editing and packaging of data should be facilitated to continue to unlock value.

-a.2 Incremental or value-added data : cost recovery pricing
+a.2 Incremental or value-added data: cost recovery pricing